mdjkenna/GraphStateMachine/README.md

     ))
 ```

 The `DotConfig` class provides options to control graph layout, while decoration classes allow styling of vertices, edges, and transition guards.
 For advanced customization, refer to DOT language documentation.

 #### Visualization

 Once generated, you can visualize your state machine using:
 - Graphviz (used for the example at the top of this README)
 - Online DOT viewers
 - IDE plugins
 - Python or Kotlin notebooks with appropriate libraries
 - Terminal tools

-This visualization helps in understanding, documenting, and debugging your state machines by providing a clear representation of your application's state flow.
+This visualization helps in understanding, documenting, communicating and debugging your state machines by providing a clear representation of your application's state flow.

 </details>